 The term “financial literacy” has gone from irrelevant to a buzzword peppering the national discourse in only a matter of years, and for good reason.
 The United States sank into the worst financial downturn since the Great Depression during that time, largely as a result of the risky lending practices and widespread overleveraging of a populace that had and continues to have very little confidence in its own financial acumen.

-According to the National Foundation for Credit Counseling’s 2009 Financial Literacy Survey, 41% of US adults gave their personal finance knowledge a grade of “C” or worse, and this number has hardly changed since.
-In fact, it’s actually gotten worse.
-Forty-two percent of consumers graded themselves at a “C” level or below in the 2012 version of the survey.
+According to the National Foundation for Credit Counseling’s 2013 Financial Literacy Survey, 40% of US adults gave their personal finance knowledge a grade of “C” or worse, down just 1% from results of the same survey in 2009.

 It’s therefore no surprise that consumers are still displaying flawed financial logic.
 For example, after cutting back on spending in reaction to the economic woes of the Great Recession, US consumers have begun to incur credit card debt at an alarmingly rapid and consistent rate.
-We added 424% more credit card debt in 2011 than they we did in 2010 and 577% more than in 2009, according to Card Hub’s Q1 2012 Credit Card Debt Study.
-What’s more, for the past two years, each quarter’s debt buildup has been more significant than the corresponding quarter the previous year.
+We managed to increase our credit card debt in 2014 by 43% compared to 2013 according to Card Hub’s 2015 Credit Card Debt Study.

 The future doesn’t appear too bright either.
 The US ranked last in the 2012 Global Financial Literacy Barometer in terms of parents’ opinions of their children’s financial acumen, with 70.5% of survey respondents saying they didn’t think their kids understood the basics of money management.